Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 To excute `InstalledAPPs` download/copy and paste the script into powershell

-Provide the input parameters client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script

 Now script will redirect to web page for login